Supersilentdev/AWS-EC2-LAMP-Server-for-Wordpress-using-Ubuntu/README.md

      sudo mysql -u root -p
      ```

-   - Replace 'wpuser' and 'wppassword' with a secure username and password:
+   - Replace 'wpuser' and 'wppassword' with a secure username and password in the command:

      ```sql
      CREATE DATABASE wordpress;